TiagoOliverDev/frontend_control_point/README.md

 - Navigate to `cd frontend_control_point`  directory.

-- To install all the app dependencies on the command line run
 - ```

+Steps for run...

+  ```

+## Step 1:

+install all the app dependencies on the command line run:

 yarn install or npm install

- git to src\shared\environment\index.ts and set API URL BACKEND in URL_BASE
+got to src\shared\environment\index.ts and set API URL BACKEND in URL_BASE

-  ```

 ## Step 2: